steveklabnik/jujutsu-tutorial/src/introduction/how-to-read.md

 ## Customizing your experience

 Finally, `jj` is very customizable.
-We'll talk abut how you can customize various parts of `jj`, including its very powerful templating system for showing exactly the output you want from any command.
+We'll talk about how you can customize various parts of `jj`, including its very powerful templating system for showing exactly the output you want from any command.